badnessdotai/catalog/catalog/chatgpt-female-professor-bias.md

 >
 > Without further context, it is impossible to know which interpretation is correct.

-Note that in sentence (2), the model uses a masculine pronoun to refer to the pregnant professor.
+Note that in sentence (2), the model used a masculine pronoun to refer to the pregnant professor.

 The model similarly failed when presented with another sentence, this time with context that strongly suggested that "she" referred to a professor: